KishorDMane/sheardesk/README.md

 <b>Project Name</b> - SnapDesk<br>
 <b>Deployed Link-</b> <br>

-This is a project where where user can shear thear screen.
+This is a project where user can shear their screen.

+user needs to download desktop app from the website and install it.

 <h1 align ="center">App</h1>